Food inflation in India

 Food inflation in India has been a significant economic concern since the 2000s.
 Food inflation, the increase in prices of food commodities over time, a part of inflation in India, has significantly affected the living conditions of the majority of the Indian population, especially the lower-income groups.

 A study shows that these lower-income groups spend more than 66% of their income on food, and the average share is 58–59%.

 The rise in food prices is calculated using the Wholesale Price Index (WPI) for primary (cereals, pulses, fruits, and vegetables) and manufactured (sugar and dairy products) food products or the Consumer Price Index.
 The Highest food Inflation periods were recorded in 2006–2013, when it increased on average by more than 10%.
 It is primarily driven by both global and domestic factors such as drought-induced shortages in food supply, an increase in agricultural wages, and rising international prices.
 In 2010, food inflation meant Indian consumers spent approximately 20% more compared to the previous year to maintain the consumption level.
 However, a bulk of Indian households could not afford to increase their food expenditure to compensate for the increasing prices.

 In addition to economic implications, food inflation in India has far-reaching consequences for public health, nutrition, and social equity.
 Increasing prices of essential food items have disproportionately impacted low-income and vulnerable populations, contributing to rising rates of nutritional insecurity.
 Rural and urban populations experience food inflation differently, with rural landless laborers facing greater hardship due to their lower purchasing power and seasonal incomes.
 The phenomenon also has gendered effects, as women and children tend to bear the brunt of reduced food intake, while men, being the main providers of the family, consume more food.
 Therefore, during periods of food inflation, women and children are more likely to suffer from anaemia and undernutrition due to limited food allocated to them.
-Due to these concerns, food inflation in India continues to remain a pressing topic among economists, the government, and policymakers.